pavanpower8897/HighLevel/ElasticSearch./Readme.md

 mainly data processing indexing will be done by data nodes And at the end merging and pagination also does by coordination nodes which can be more thatn one , Master node delegates the whole thing to coordination node.
 And on master node typically no data will be stored and no query processing happens

+Yes, that's correct!
+In Elasticsearch, when a query involves aggregation (such as a "group by" operation), the final grouping and consolidation of results are handled by the coordinating node after it receives partial results from the data nodes.
+Here’s how this process works:

+The coordinating node does not maintain its own separate query cache.
+Instead, it relies on the query results cached at the data nodes when routing requests and aggregating results.

+In addition to the node query cache, there is also a shard query cache at the data node level that stores the results of aggregations.
+This cache is specifically for the results of aggregation queries and can also speed up subsequent identical aggregation queries.

+Understant the exact difference between node cache and shard cache ???

 The design allows for fault tolerance.
 If the active master node fails, the cluster will automatically elect a new master, ensuring continuous operation.

 But yes temperoary desruption is there till another master node will be up after the election process.